ngidingidi/Airline-Reservation-Database-Application/README.md

 # About
 This is a database driven airline reservation web application which enables Airlines to manage their fleet of Airlines and Bookings and Tickets for Customers.
-The data is stored in a MySQL database (https://www.freesqldatabase.com/)
+The data is stored in a MySQL database provided by Aiven (https://aiven.io/free-mysql-database)

 ## 2. Deployment Instructions